It's Easy to Enrol

 Whether you are dashing off a quick email to your workmates or preparing a complex business report, your writing needs to be clear, concise, and correctly spelt and structured.
 During this course you will learn the fundamentals of correct and efficient writing.

-- Develop confidence and ability to write better at work, at home, anywhere
+- anybody wanting to develop confidence and ability to write better at work, at home, or practically anywhere

-- Learn to communicate thoughts in the minimum number of words, and without any ambiguity.
+- communicate thoughts in the minimum number of words, and without any ambiguity

 Lesson Structure